Hyundai Motor (OTCMKTS:HYMLF) Hits New 12-Month High at $89.00

-Hyundai Motor Co (OTCMKTS:HYMLF)’s stock price reached a new 52-week high on Monday .
-The company traded as high as $89.00 and last traded at $89.00, with a volume of 0 shares traded.
+Hyundai Motor (OTCMKTS:HYMLF) shares reached a new 52-week high during trading on Monday .
+The company traded as high as $89.00 and last traded at $89.00, with a volume of 0 shares trading hands.
 The stock had previously closed at $89.00.

+The firm has a fifty day moving average price of $89.00 and a two-hundred day moving average price of $89.00.

 Hyundai Motor Company, together with its subsidiaries, manufactures and distributes motor vehicles and parts worldwide.
 It operates in Vehicle, Finance, and Others segments.
 The company offers cars under the i30 N, Veloster, Accent, Sonata, i30, Azera, Sonata Turbo, i40, i40 Sedan, Elantra, Elantra Sport, Accent 5DR, ix20, i20, i20 Coupe, Elite i20, Xcent, i10, Grand i10, and Eon names.